-The idea of using a clean energy source such as solar always sounded appealing for many home owners, however high costs meant this simply wasn’t possible in the past.
+The idea of using clean energy always SOUNDED appealing, however high costs meant it simply wasn't feasible...

 This year, a dramatic drop in solar panel prices made it a reality that home owners can finally save money on their power costs while contributing to a healthier future.

 Whats more, 2015's solar price-shakeup has occurred in tandem with tax credits that hit the sweet spot of reliability and accessibility for individual citizens (more on that later).

 In turn, it's been a record breaking year for the number of residential solar installations across the United States.

 According to a report by the Solar Energy Industries Association and GTM Research, the United States is moving at lightening pace towards completing it's one millionth solar installation in 2015 .
 Finally, it seems, solar has broken the threshold and become a fully fledged, profitable option for Americans.

 Historically, solar was simply too expensive for regular households, but that is no longer the case.
 Largely due to the increase in production and economies of scale, rooftop solar is now more affordable than ever.

 What's more, technology such as installation brackets have advanced, meaning installations can be done significantly faster and cheaper.